chanzuckerberg/cellxgene-census/README.md

 ##### Obtaining a slice as AnnData

 The following creates an `anndata.AnnData` object on-demand with the same cell filtering criteria as above and filtering only the genes `ENSG00000161798`, `ENSG00000188229`.
-This object can be then used for downstream analysis using [scanpy](https://scanpy.readthedocs.io/en/stable/).

 ```python
 import cell_census